This map presents an innovative and comprehensive visualization of U.S. natural

 Society.

-A printed version of this map will be displayed in the Map Gallery of North American Cartographic Information Society 2024 Annual Conference at Tacoma, Washington.
+A printed version of this map was displayed in the Map Gallery of North American Cartographic Information Society 2024 Annual Conference at Tacoma, Washington, and won the Best Research Map award in the Student Map and Poster Competition.